AI-Native Development

 The Discipline of Context Engineering

-By 2026, industry consensus shifted noticeably from "prompt engineering" toward what practitioners now call "context engineering".
-The distinction matters more than semantics.
+By 2026, the industry shifted from "prompt engineering" to what practitioners call "context engineering."
+The distinction isn't semantic.

-Prompt engineering focused on syntactic phrasing.
-How do you word a request to get the output you want?
-Context engineering asks a fundamentally different question: what contextual payload does the model need to generate reliable behaviour?
+Prompt engineering focused on syntactic phrasing — how do you word a request to get the output you want?
+Context engineering asks a different question entirely: what contextual payload does the model need to generate reliable behaviour?

-This shift reflects a deeper understanding of how large language models actually work.
-They do not "think" in layers like a human designer.
-They are probabilistic token predictors operating within strict token limits.
-When you overload the context window with irrelevant information, the model's self-attention mechanism becomes diluted.
-It hallucinates non-existent dependencies, loses track of the core objective, or veers off-topic entirely.
+This shift reflects how large language models actually work.
+They don't "think" in layers like a human designer.
+They're probabilistic token predictors operating within strict token limits.
+When you overload the context window with irrelevant information, the model's self-attention mechanism gets diluted.
+It hallucinates, loses track of the core objective, or veers off-topic.

 97%